Cultural Change Training

 - What you measure most is probably least important to customers, and vice versa

-All programs enable you to achieve and sustain better alignment with customer priorities within a knowledge-intensive or service context.
+All cultural change programs enable you to achieve and sustain better alignment with customer priorities within a knowledge-intensive or service context.
 The unique principles supporting these cultural change programs are described in the Robin Lawton’s first best-selling book, Creating a Customer-Centered Culture: Leadership in Quality, Innovation and Speed.
 His latest 2017 book expands the depth and breadth of his work in Mastering Excellence: A Leader’s Guide to Aligning Strategy, Culture, Customer Experience & Measures of Success.
 Using these concepts and tools, one organization won the Baldrige-based state quality award within only three years, earning better than a 20:1 return on their invested effort in the first year.
 Others have had comparable success.
 You can too!

-- Activity-oriented change initiatives
+- Activity-oriented culture change initiatives

 Moving the ball is often confused with winning the game.
 Customers’ desired outcomes may not be articulated or attached to measures of success.
 If not described in the strategic plan, successful execution is unlikely.
 If pursuing excellence is the goal, you will never achieve it this way.